DiegoSousa/ExampleRestFul/README.md

 <h3>To correctly import the application just follow the following steps.</h3>

-**2.2 - Using a Terminal or a Customer Git, do the clone within your workspace.**
+**2.2 - Using a Terminal or a client Git, do the clone within your workspace.**

 	$ cd ~/workspace/